shengmeiLiu/Evlag/evparse/README.md

 A parser for EvLag output.

 ## Usage

 Note: EvParse only works for EvLag output for mouse and keyboard devices.
 Events from other devices (e.g., touchscreen, game controller) are logged by EvLag, but EvParse does not parse them.

+Note: EvParse handles mouse movements, but for button presses, only handles left, right and middle.

 ## Output

 ## Details on EvDev Output

-Since evdev is a serialised protocol, simultaneous events are indicated by a "synchronous" marker.
-When several actions happened at the same time, there will be a series of events and then a EV_SYN to indicate that the preceeding events all belong together.
+Since evdev is a serialized protocol, simultaneous events are indicated by a "synchronous" marker.
+When several actions happened at the same time, there will be a series of events and then a EV_SYN to indicate that the preceding events all belong together.

 EvLag produces a CSV file with the following headers:

 ```
 millisec, event-type, event-code, event-value
 ```

 ### Mouse Example